terrpan/polly/README.md

 - [ ] Mangement API for managing the app
   - [ ] Add endpoints for listing policies
   - [ ] Endpoint for manging cache/state
+- [ ] Implement a Plugin system
+  - [ ] Define plugin architecture and interfaces
+  - [ ] Create example plugins for common use cases
+  - [ ] Add documentation for plugin development